 As concertmaster, Kennedy has led the NEC Chamber Orchestra, Moritzburg Festival Orchestra in Germany, CIM Orchestra, and Rochester Philharmonic Youth Orchestra, and currently serves as Principal 2nd Violin of the Atlantic Symphony Orchestra.
 A dedicated chamber musician, he has collaborated with artists such as Jerome Lowenthal, Joseph Silverstein, Martin Chalifour, and Peter Lloyd, and has been a guest artist with the Boston Chamber Music Society.
 He has attended and performed at several summer music festivals, including the Sarasota Music Festival, National Arts Centre of Ottawa Young Artists’ Program, Music Academy of the West, and the Meadowmount School of Music.

 Kennedy completed his Master’s Degree at the New England Conservatory under Professor Ayano Ninomiya, and his Bachelor’s Degree at the Cleveland Institute of Music under Professor Ivan Zenaty, with minors in Economics and Business Management from Case Western Reserve University.
 A native of Rochester, NY, he previously studied with the late Distinguished Kilbourn Professor, Zvi Zeitlin, at the Eastman School of Music.
+Kennedy will begin the 2-year MBA program at Stanford’s Graduate School of Business in September.

 Robert May is a singer and composer based in New York City.
 A graduate of The Juilliard School in voice, he makes his living in the city as a freelance musician, performing, teaching, and coaching.
 Robert lent his voice to the off-Broadway show The Trial of Martin Luther and performed his original songs in Alice Tully Hall in Lincoln Center.
 Robert had the pleasure of arranging and singing spirituals for MetLiveArts, the performance component of the Metropolitan Museum of Art, with members of the New York City Ballet in a preliminary showing in March 2018.
 The final performance in March 2019 will feature the same personnel in addition to original music by incarcerated men at San Quentin prison.
 Active in the professional choral scene in New York, Robert has sung with the New York Virtuoso Singers, Pro Arte Singers, Bard Festival Chorale, and MasterVoices.
 Robert is passionate about teaching, maintaining a studio of beginning to professional singers.
 Robert is active in the music program at his church under the leadership of his wife, Martha, leading the congregation in song as well as arranging hymns.
 As a composer, Robert orchestrated music for a student-run production of Büchner’s play Wozzeck at Juilliard in 2015, and his barbershop quartet arrangement of “The Lusitania Went Down” was performed in the U.S. World War I Centennial Commission Ceremony at the National WWI Museum and Memorial in Kansas City in April of 2017.